CVBhanuPrakash/weather_app/README.md

 ## How to Use

 1. Simply enter the name of the city you want to check the weather for.
-2. Click the "Search" button to fetch and display the current weather conditions and the 5-day forecast.
+2. Click the "Get Weather" button to fetch and display the current weather conditions and the 5-day forecast.

 ## Technologies Used